 - Clear identification of the chair and, if relevant, area or advising directors.

-- Profiles of everyone (faculty and staff) who interacts with students; each profile must include at least full name, job title, email, office location (room and building), and phone number; for faculty, this must also include area of research/teaching specialty.
+- Profiles of everyone (faculty and staff) who interacts with students; each profile must include at least a photo, full name, job title, email, office location (room and building), and phone number; for faculty, this must also include area of research/teaching specialty

-- A giving page that includes a link to UA’s online donation site.
+- A giving page that includes a link to UA’s online donation site and, if you are seeking donations to funds other than your general gift fund, descriptions of each fund to help donors choose

 NOTE: Sites external to the department’s A&S-hosted website may not be used as the sole means of providing any of this information.
 Faculty and staff members who wish to link to their personal websites (e.g., blogs, people.ua sites, research group websites) may do so within their department profiles; the “Website” field in the profile form was created specifically for this purpose.
 Do not redirect users to a personal site through any link to a faculty/staff profile.